 Be sure to have your speakers on!

 IIt was to be a one-time event, but since all the volunteers - as well as the kids and families - had so much fun, it continued.
-This year’s Sacramento/Aerojet event will be the 25th.
-Another one was started in Modesto in 2004.
+This year’s Sacramento/Aerojet event will be the 26th.
 And, due in large part to a very generous annual donation from the California Inland Fisheries Foundation, Kids Catch A Smile Day is insured a long and healthy life.